isaacs/sax-js/README.md

 `close` - Close the stream.
 Once closed, no more data may be written until it is done processing the buffer, which is signaled by the `end` event.

+`resume` - To gracefully handle errors, assign a listener to the `error` event.
+Then, when the error is taken care of, you can call `resume` to continue parsing.
+Otherwise, the parser will not continue while in an error state.

 ## Members

 At all times, the parser object will have the following members: